qcubed/application/README.md

 * QWriteBox.class.php

-Also, the JQuery UI framework has been put in its own directory to prepare for moving it to a plugin in a later version.
+Also, the JQuery UI framework has been put in its own directory to prepare for moving it to a separate library in a later version.

+## Install
+See the qcubed4 branch of the qcubed/app-starter repository for information on how to install v4 of QCubed quickly using Composer.